Tomi Ungerer

-Jean-Thomas "Tomi" Ungerer ([ˈtoːmi ˈʊŋəʁɐ]; 28 November 1931 – 9 February 2019) was an Alsatian artist and writer.
+Jean-Thomas "Tomi" Ungerer ([ˈtoːmi ˈʊŋəʁɐ]; 28 November 1931 – 9 February 2019) was a French artist and writer from Alsace (a French region on the French/German border).
 He published over 140 books ranging from children's books to adult works and from the fantastic to the autobiographical.
-He was known for sharp social satire and witty aphorisms.
-Ungerer is also famous as a cartoonist and designer of political posters and film posters.
+Ungerer was known for sharp social satire and witty aphorisms.
+He is also famous as a cartoonist and designer of political posters and film posters.

 Ungerer received the international Hans Christian Andersen Medal in 1998 for his "lasting contribution" as a children's illustrator.